 Participate in the development of a first-of-its kind, wildlife aerial observatory (WAO) that protects wildlife and enables scientists to study wildlife behaviors.
 Study native wildlife (cheetahs, springboks, giraffes, zebras, etc.), witness the natural beauty, and work closely with the local people.
 Read this article

-from NC State News for a glimpse into the program and student experience in fall 2017.
+from NC State News for a glimpse into the program and this student experience

 This course is being offered as a semester abroad, combining lectures and field work.
 It provides background information on African landscapes and wildlife, as well as managing parks and wildlife populations.
 The course highlights and investigates the reasons, the extent, and possible solutions to the international wildlife trade and poaching.
 A large part of the course involves practicing and applying technologies to monitor wildlife populations, data analyses and interpretation.